 What difficulties have there been in implementing co-production?

 Some of the barriers to co-production that have been faced:

 - Training – lack of understanding about the benefits and need for co-production

 - Complexity issues – around the scale, scope and framing of the problem, and how to apply culture change in a vast complex system

-- Lack of buy-in, or at times the necessary support required
+- Lack of buy-in, or at times knowing what support was required to make progress

 - Change fatigue or resistance to change - working in culture where things change quickly and often

-- Priorities – co-production is not given priority and is seen as an additional developmental piece which comes second to existing strategic priorities
+- Priorities – co-production is not always given priority

 - Time and resources – not giving enough time or resources to the process

 - Political constraints/ legal implications – challenges around application of a very different way of working that is not always easily aligned to the existing system or approach